zbalkan/wazuhevtx/README.md

 ### Workaround for testing

-In order to be able to test with logtest, you need a workaround as we are sending JSON logs, not `event_channel` format.
+In order to be able to test with `wazuh-logtest` utility, you need a workaround as we are sending JSON logs, not `event_channel` format.

 * Navigate to `/var/ossec/ruleset/rules/0575-win-base_rules.xml` file.
 * Update the rule 60000 this way: